Clementine (The Walking Dead): Clementine: Book One

 That morning Clementine and Amos start fixing the roof while Ricca and Left go hunting.
 Later on, Clementine, Ricca and Amos all take a snowmobile out for a joyride and are reprimanded by Right after they come back for dinner.
-Time goes by as the five continue to build on the mountain, until Amos becomes ill with a fever.
+The five continue to build on the mountain until Amos becomes ill with a fever.
 While Amos recovers, Left asks Clementine and Ricca to take a portable generator over to another ski lift so they can have more hunting territory.
 They take the snow mobile and find a broken bridge across a chasm.
 They decide to lower the generator into the chasm using rope, climb across and pull it back up.
 As they're lowering the generator it begins to gets pulled down causing Ricca to fall into the chasm.
 Clementine jumps down after her and finds the chasm filled with walkers.
-The two girls fight off the walkers, while fighting Clementine breaks her prosthetic leg.
+As the two girls fight the walkers Clementine breaks her prosthetic leg.
 After clearing all the walkers the girls sit down and rest, Ricca picks up her glasses only to find them broken and Clementine tells her she named her now broken prosthetic Kenny.
 Ricca gives Clem her bat and decides to try and climb out of the chasm before they freeze to death.

-Stumbling around the dark chasm with one leg, Clem finds more walkers and tries to fight them but is overpowered.
+Stumbling around the dark chasm with one leg, Clem finds more walkers.
+She tries to fight them but is overpowered.
 She is rescued by a man named Tim, who tells her to stay quiet and that the walkers are all frozen so they move slowly.
 He carries Clem into a tunnel and tells her to follow behind him.
 While dealing with two walkers, Tim gets bitten on his cheek.
 He takes Clem to his tiny camp and asks if the twins are trying to build a homestead again.
 He reveals their real names to be Georgia and Olivia, telling Clem they're doing it all for their mother Epsey.
 After having a heart to heart Tim tells Clementine to get off the mountain and gives her his flashlight and hatchet.
 Clem finds her way out and finds Ricca.
 They climb out of the chasm and head back to camp where Amos has recovered from his fever and the twins ask Clementine where she found the hatchet, she tells them Tim gave it to her.
 Georgia asks where he is and goes out to find him, Olivia tries to go with her but is shoved to the floor by her sister and told to stay.
 Olivia starts to cry and Amos comforts her, resulting in the two sleeping together.
 Georgia returns covered in blood.